awsdocs/amazon-cloudfront-developer-guide/doc_source/high_availability_origin_failover.md

 + For a new origin or a new distribution, you specify these values when you create the resource\.
 + For an existing origin in an existing distribution, you specify these values when you edit the origin\.

-For more information, see [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
+For more information, see [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.

 ## Use origin failover with Lambda@Edge functions<a name="concept_origin_groups.lambda"></a>